sungsoo/sungsoo.github.io/_posts/2014-03-23-using-avro-in-mapreduce-jobs-with-pig.md

             }');

-    -- TODO: THIS STATEMENT FAILS, TOO, WITH THE SAME RUNTIME EXCEPTION --
+    -- TODO: THIS STATEMENT FAILS, TOO, with THE SAME RUNTIME EXCEPTION --
     STORE usernames INTO 'pig/output/'
         USING org.apache.pig.piggybank.storage.avro.AvroStorage(